Searching ...

 Tellico Lake has been a hidden gem on the Little Tennessee River, but that secret is getting out if the new developments along its peninsulas and shores are any indication.
 It was formed in 1980 when the Tellico Dam was completed.
 The waters extend 33 miles into the Little Tennessee and 20 miles up the Tellico Rivers.
 A canal connects it to Fort Loudoun Lake.

-With 357 miles of shoreline, this East Tennessee wonder has a reputation for clean water.
+With 357 miles of shoreline, this East Tennessee wonder has a reputation for clean water and is a popular destination for water sports.
 The reservoir reaches a depth of 80 feet.
 It has a current, unlike other man-made lakes.
 Part of the lake forms the Great Loop with the Tennessee River.

 Living here, you get stunning views of the Smoky Mountains framed by crystal-clear waters.
 Residents access miles of pristine waters for kayaking and motorboat adventures at its marinas and public access points.
 Find more shoreline public access at state parks, including Fort Loudon State Historic Park.
 A visit is worth it for the views and to check out its reconstructed British fort used as an outpost in the French and Indian War.